arviz-devs/arviz/GOVERNANCE.md

 -----------------------

 * N Person steering council (Must be odd, will be decided in first election)
-* Core Contributors (of which Councilm members are also a part of)
+* Core Contributors (of which Council members are also a part of)
 * General Contributors

 Anyone working with ArviZ has the responsibility to personally uphold